Welcome to today's edition of the Rush 24-7 podcast.

 And so you're at the right place.

-The EIB building in midtown Manhattan.
+Greetings, my friends, from Hayatop, the EIB building in midtown Manhattan.

-I am Rush Limbaugh amidst.
+I am Rush Limbaugh midst.

-I've been so busy, but I will fix that in mere moments.
+But I will fix that in mere moments.

-A ditto cam is up and running.
+A Ditto Cam is up and running.

-Uh, and by the way, we are in New York and we have a different setup here in the Ditto Cam.
+And by the way, we are in New York and we have a different setup here in the Ditto Cam.

-What did you change the camera?
+Why did you change the camera?

 We haven't changed anything.

-Uh we're just in a different location.
+We're just at a different location.

 It's a slightly different setup in New York than we have at our EIB Southern Command in Florida.